 How do I contact members of the Audit Committee?

 The Audit Committee can be confidentially contacted by employees and others wishing to raise concerns or complaints about Aetna's accounting, internal accounting controls or auditing matters by calling AlertLine®, an independent toll-free service, at 1-888-891-8910 (available seven days a week, 24 hours a day), or by writing to: Audit Committee c/o Corporate Compliance, P.O.
 Box 370205, West Hartford, CT 06137-0205.

 What does Aetna look for when you nominate a new Director?

-The Nominating and Corporate Governance Committee Charter sets out the criteria weighed by the Nominating Committee in considering all Director candidates, including shareholder-identified candidates.
+The Nominating and Corporate Governance Committee Charter sets out the criteria weighed by the Nominating Corporate Governance Committee in considering all Director candidates, including shareholder-identified candidates.
 The criteria are re-evaluated periodically and currently include: the relevance of the candidate's experience to the business of the Company; enhancing the diversity of the Board; the candidate's independence from conflict or direct economic relationship with the Company; and the candidate's ability to attend Board meetings regularly and devote an appropriate amount of effort in preparation for those meetings.
 It also is expected that nonmanagement Directors nominated by the Board are individuals who possess a reputation and hold positions or affiliations befitting a director of a large publicly held company, and are actively engaged in their occupations or professions or are otherwise regularly involved in the business, professional or academic community.
-See also “Consideration of Director Nominees” in Aetna's 2013 Proxy Statement.
+See also “Consideration of Director Nominees” in Aetna's 2016 Proxy Statement.